This guide will teach you everything you need to know about BuzzSumo.

 I already had an idea of how to structure and write the post.

-But I used “Content Analysis” to make sure my content would actually work.
+But I used the “Content Analysis Report” to make sure my content would actually work.

 First, I looked at what content type worked best for this topic.